HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 2.md

 <br>

-## What to do if you have a lot of Supplemental policies?
+## What to Do if You Have a Lot of Supplemental Policies?

 Currently, the limit for the number of policies (Base + Supplemental) that can be deployed on a system at a time is 32.
 So if you are getting close to that limit, you can merge some or all of your Supplemental policies automatically into 1 using the command below: